broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 **Gene annotation**

 Prior to gene counting, STARsolo adds gene annotations which will vary depending on the counting_mode ("sc_rna" or "sn_rna") specified in the Optimus workflow.
 With `sc_rna`, STARsolo runs with the “Gene” COUNTING_MODE, which is specific to exons.
-With the `sn_rna` mode, STARsolo runs the “GeneFull” COUNTING_MODE and has the additional option to run the "Gene" mode when the input parameter `count_exons` is set to "true".
+With the `sn_rna` mode, STARsolo runs the “GeneFull_Ex50pAS” COUNTING_MODE and has the additional option to run the "Gene" mode when the input parameter `count_exons` is set to "true".

 Genes that overlap an alignment are stored with the GX BAM tag; for sc_rna mode, this will include the gene that corresponds to an exon or UTR, whereas for sn_rna mode, this will include the gene corresponding to an exon, UTR, and intron.